racket/rhombus/resources/plan.md

 picked at this point.
 By delaying the choice of name until we know what the language is, we avoid confusion and misinformation due to historical properties of Rhombus-in-development that end up not being true about the completed language.
+[Note: In the end, we picked Rhombus for the language name, too.]

 CONCLUSION: The decision of whether this conversion succeeds— including which things really should be converted or not and when